-We retained our Investors in People accreditation this year and continue to hold Investing in Volunteers status, demonstrating our commitment to proper support for the staff and volunteers we depend on.
 The Devon Biodiversity Records Centre (DBRC), hosted by DWT, ensured that 12 new County Wildlife Sites were designated this year.
 DBRC also increased its data holdings to 5.5 million records (from 4.6m last year) making it one of the UK's leading regional centres for wildlife recording.

 It was a stop-start year for our Education Team.
 But it was only uring the weeks of lockdown that they had to suspend their normal routine of making school visits and teaching the value of nature to Devon's children Even with social distancing and limits to group numbers, the team were able to continue in their important task.
-We retained our Environmental Management System accreditation ISO 14001, and invested in new resources which will help us develop and implement plans to reduce our carbon emissions to net zero by 2030.

 2020 saw progress on two projects which promise to develop natural solutions to flooding.
 We gained funding from the Esmée Fairbairn Foundation for the Caen Wetlands (near Braunton) - an innovative project which will explore the feasibility of securing 'natural capital' investments for flood risk management, habitat creation and wider public benefits from a dynamic landscape in North Devon.
-Furthe south, the Ottery St Mary Natural Flood Management project, supported by the Environment Agency, began its efforts to improve natural habitats to reduce flooding impacts on the local community pledged their support so far.
-We've been busy helping them by producing guides for schools, communities and individuals on how to take practical steps to reversing insect declines.
+Furthe south, the Ottery St Mary Natural Flood Management project, supported by the Environment Agency, began its efforts to improve natural habitats to reduce flooding impacts on the local community

+Our national campaign Action for Insects built momentum.
+Nearly 20,000 people have pledged their support so far.
+We've been busy helping them by producing guides for schools, communities and individuals on how chools, communities and individuals of new to take practical steps to reversing insect declines.
 The guides are free to download from the Devon Wildlife Trust website.

-It was a busy year of speaking up for wildlife.
-Our headline campaigns included Action for Insects, and the launch of 30by30, which is asking for 30% of the UK's land and seas to be connected and protected for wildlife by the year 2030.
-Meanwhile, Devon Wildlife Trust also promoted the national Planning for Change campaign which looked to put the needs of the natural world at the heart of the Government's proposed reforms to the planning system.
-Thank you to the hundreds of you who responded to these campaigns.
-More than 57,000 people now see our daily updates on social media.
-20,000 people also keep up to date with our work for wildlife via regular e-newsletters.
-If you don't yet receive these free news bulletins, then turn your inbox wild by signing up at www.devonwildlifetrust.org The Wildlife Trust's annual 30 Days Wild campaign seemed to strike a special chord this year.
+The Wildlife Trust's annual 30 Days Wild campaign seemed to strike a special chord this year.
 A record 3,500 people in Devon signed up to take part in 'random acts of wildness' designed to get people to enjoy the natural world local to them.